SantosJGND/Nlas/README.md

 All individuals were genotyped at 11 microsatelite loci.

 #### Pre-processing details:

-All nuclear markers were in linkage equilibrium as assessed with FSTAT v.
+All but three markers were in linkage equilibrium as assessed with FSTAT v.
 2.9.3.2 (Goudet et al., 2001).

 Pairwise and mean relatedness values (R) were estimated using ML-Relate (Kalinowski et al. 2006), which implements a corrected maximum-likelihood method for estimating relatedness that allows loci with null alleles